elastic/kibana/rfcs/text/0015_ols_phase_1.md

   mappings: SavedObjectsTypeMappingDefinition;

   /**
-   * The {@link SavedObjectsClassification | classification} for the type.
+   * The {@link SavedObjectsAccessClassification | accessClassification} for the type.
    */
-  classification?: SavedObjectsClassification;
+  accessClassification?: SavedObjectsAccessClassification;
 }

 // Example consumer